 - Weaknesses:

-- Smaller integrations vs. HubSpot/Salesforce, but growing fast.
+- Fewer native integrations vs. HubSpot/Salesforce, though expanding.

-HubSpot CRM is startup catnip - free tier, integrations galore, templates, and learning resources (PCMag).
+HubSpot CRM gives startups a strong free tier, lots of integrations, templates, and learning resources (PCMag).

-- Pricing: Free basics; paid hubs for automations - starts cheap, scales pricey (HubSpot Pricing).
+- Pricing: Free tier for basics; paid hubs for automations - starts affordable, costs scale upward (HubSpot Pricing).

-- Strengths: Easy start, familiar feel, HubSpot Academy gold.
+- Strengths: Easy start, familiar interface, HubSpot Academy resources.

 - Pricing: ~$15-20/user entry; add-ons like LeadBooster extra.